trueautomation/ta-docs/docs/getting-started/using-element-picker.md

 ![Select a project](../_images/select-project.png 'Select a project')
 ![Cloud project list](../_images/cloud-project-list.png 'Cloud project list')

-Once the project is selected, for the elements, that you pick a Smart Locator will be generated and added to project object repository
+Once the project is selected, for the elements, that you pick a Smart Locator will be generated and added to project objects repository

 4. In order to add a new Smart locator to objects repository, push ‘Select an Element’ button.